Martha Christina Tiahahu: Biography

 Tiahahu was born in Santiago de Abúbu village on Nusalaut Island, in Maluku, on 4 January 1800.
 Her father was Captain Paulus Tiahahu of the Soa Uluputi clan.
-After her mother died while she was an infant, Tiahahu was raised by her father.
+After her mother, Sina, died while she was an infant, Tiahahu was raised by her father.
 As a child, she was stubborn and followed her father wherever he went, at times joining him in planning attacks.

 Beginning in 1817.
 Tiahahu joined her father in a guerrilla war against the Dutch colonial government.
 They also backed Pattimura's army.
 She saw several battles.
 In a battle at Saparua Island, the troops killed Dutch commander Richement and wounded his replacement Commander Meyer.
 In another battle, she and her troops succeeded in burning Duurstede Fortress to the ground.
 During battles, she was said to throw stones at the Dutch troops if her soldiers were out of ammunition, while other accounts have her wielding a spear.
 After Vermeulen Kringer took over the Dutch military in Maluku, Tiahahu, her father, and Pattimura were captured in October 1817.

 Carried on the HNLMS Evertsen to Nusalaut, Tiahahu was the only captured soldier not punished; this was due to her young age.
 After a period of time in holding in Fort Beverwijk, where her father was executed, in late 1817 Tiahahu was released.
 She continued to fight against the Dutch.

 In a sweep in December 1817, Tiahahu and several other former rebels were caught.
 The captured guerrillas were placed on the Evertsen to be transported to Java; they were meant to be used as slave labour on the coffee plantations there.
 However, on the way, Tiahahu fell ill.
 Refusing medication and food, she died on 2 January 1818, while the ship was crossing the Banda Sea; she received a burial at sea later that day.